Difference Between Long-Term vs Short-Term Capital Gains

 Indexed Cost of Improvement =

-The objective of indexation is to factor in the impact of inflation since the period of time is spread over a large number of years.
+The objective of indexation is to factor in the impact of inflation since the period is spread over many years.

 Long-Term vs Short-Term Capital Gains Comparison Table